raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 temp = sense.get_temperature()
 ```

-This will take the current temperature in degrees Celsius and store it in the variable `temp`.
+This line will measure the current temperature, and store the measured value in the variable `temp`.

-+ The temperature will be taken to a large number of decimal places.
-If you would like to round the temperature to a certain number of decimal places, you can do it like this.

-In the example, we have rounded to 1 decimal place, but for a different level of precision, change the number 1 to the number of decimal places you would like to see.
++ The temperature is recorded very precisely, i.e. the stored value will have a large number of decimal places.
+You can round the value to any number of decimal places.
+In the example we have rounded to one decimal place, but for a different level of precision, change the number `1` to the number of decimal places you would like to see.

 ```python
 temp = round( sense.get_temperature(), 1 )